Window Replacement Plan 2018, Part 2: New Construction Windows vs Replacement Windows

 Replacement windows, as the name implies, are meant to replace windows in built spaces.
 Also known as retrofit windows, these windows are developed to allow Casper contractors to place the window without having to tear the existing walls down to the studs or remove any other exterior materials.

-Instead, replacement windows are developed to fit in a correctly-measured specific opening and use the existing frame.
+Instead, replacement windows are developed to fit in a correctly-measured precise opening and use the existing frame.
 Only the window itself is changed.
 Pella replacement windows can provide the assets of new windows while possibly saving time and money on installation labor for residents in Casper.

 The Right Window for the Right Job

 - Replacement Windows: Recommended for any project where the window frame is not being missing or is in good condition.
-If the walls are not being taken down, a replacement window is the right choice for your window plans.
+If the walls are not being taken down, a replacement window is the correct choice for your window plans.

 - Either Type: Depending on the window frame’s condition, you might be able to use a replacement in place of installing a new construction window.
-Make sure the window you choose offers a balance of the features you want at a expense you can be comfortable with.
+Make sure the window you select offers a balance of the features you want at a expense you can be comfortable with.